awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-troubleshooting.md

 ## Connections time out for requests from a target to its load balancer<a name="loopback-timeout"></a>

-Check whether you have an internal load balancer with targets registered by instance ID\.
-Internal load balancers do not support hairpinning or loopback\.
-When you register targets by instance ID, the source IP addresses of clients are preserved\.
-If an instance is a client of an internal load balancer that it's registered with by instance ID, the connection succeeds only if the request is routed to a different instance\.
+Check whether client IP preservation is enabled on your target group\.
+Load balancers with client IP preservation enabled do not support hairpinning or loopback\.
+If an instance is a client of a load balancer that it's registered with, and it has client IP preservation enabled, the connection succeeds only if the request is routed to a different instance\.
 Otherwise, the source and destination IP addresses are the same and the connection times out\.

 If an instance must send requests to a load balancer that it's registered with, do one of the following:
-+ Register instances by IP address instead of instance ID\.
-When using Amazon Elastic Container Service, use the `awsvpc` network mode with your tasks to ensure that target groups require registration by IP address\.
++ Disable client IP preservation\.
-+ Ensure that containers that must communicate are on different container instances\.
++ Ensure that containers that must communicate, are on different container instances\.
-+ Use an Internet\-facing load balancer\.

 ## Performance decreases when moving targets to a Network Load Balancer<a name="load-balancer-performance"></a>